Types of Financial Aid

 Applying for Financial Aid

-The Free Application for Federal Student Aid (FAFSA) is required each year for all federal financial aid programs such as the Federal Pell Grant, Federal Direct Loans and Federal Work-Study.
+The Free Application for Federal Student Aid (FAFSA) is required each year for all federal financial aid programs such as the Federal Pell Grant, Federal Direct Loans, and Federal Work-Study.
 The form can be found at www.fafsa.ed.gov, and Bucknell’s FAFSA code is 003238.
-For current/returning students, our deadline is April 15.
+For current/returning students, our deadline is March 15.
 For incoming first-year students, our deadline is May 1.
 (For incoming first-year students who also wish to apply for Bucknell need-based financial aid, we require the CSS PROFILE — see below.)

 The CSS PROFILE is required if you wish to be considered for Bucknell need-based financial aid, but you only need to file it once, the first time you apply for need-based aid.
 The form can be found at student.collegeboard.org/profile, and Bucknell’s CSS code is 2050.
 Our deadlines are November 15 for Early Decision 1, January 15 for Early Decision 2, and January 15 for Regular Decision.
 If your biological parents are divorced or separated, your non-custodial parent must also complete and submit the Bucknell University Non-Custodial Parent Form (available on our website) by the same deadlines.